bloominstituteoftechnology/Processes/stretch/README.md

 5. **Short answer**: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?
+    - By locking the file when reading and writing, only the respective process can edit the file.
+That way the file can't be overwritten before the first process gets the chance to update it.
+The performance will slow down since it essentially turns it into a queue but it also reduces the risk of mistakes happening.

 ## Stretch Goals